MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--collaboration.md

 Collaboration is all about people working together to reach a common goal.
 Within Microsoft 365, this means multiple individuals working jointly within the platform, using its capabilities to facilitate their activities.

-## Common Microsoft 365 tool sets

-Every organization can choose how best to use the Microsoft 365 platform for collaboration.
-The best answer for a large multi-national conglomerate would make little sense for a five-person financial advisory firm.
-The Microsoft 365 apps and services most likely included in the mix for collaboration include the following:

-- Microsoft Teams
-- SharePoint
-- Outlook
-- OneNote
-- OneDrive
-- Yammer
-- Office apps (Word, Excel etc)

-### Task Management

-- Project Online
-- Planner
-- To Do

 ## Evolution of this competency

 See the [Maturity Model for Microsoft 365 - Introduction](microsoft365-maturity-model--intro.md) for definitions of the Maturity Model levels.